khaume/analytics_interview_test/README.md

 `target.pkl` contains the actual production from the portfolio for the same time range.

 ##  Task
-Your task is to analyze the data and present your conclusions from the data in a way you feel conveys the message in the strongest way.
+Your task is to analyze the data (you choose how you want to do it) and present your conclusions from the data in a way you feel conveys the message in the strongest way.

 There is no limitation in terms of techniques, feature engineering/cleaning, or extra data you may want to include.
 If you do include extra data, please add this to the submission.